FaisalQ07/de-reddit-reports/project_setup.md

    ```bash
       docker-compose up
    ```

+### Port Forwarding
-2. Forward port 6789 in your editor to be able to access Mage container.
+1. Forward port 6789 in your editor to be able to access Mage container.
    If using VS Code
     *  go-to `PORTS` tab in the terminal window.
     *  Click on `Add Port`.